John-Nagle/firestorm-mods/README.md

 Temporary repository for some modifications to the Firestorm virtual world viewer

-The sources for Firestorm are maintained elsewhere, with Mercurial.
+The sources for Firestorm are maintained elsewhere.
 This is temporary storage for some fixes under development.
 The changes are intended to work around some problems in the simulator by adding some sanity checks to the viewer for motion that crosses sim boundaries.
-In time, these should be merged back into the Mercurial mainstream.
+In time, these should be merged back into the mainstream.
+The first version of these changes went into Firestorm in late 2018, and a new version is under development in 2020.

 # Build procedure